awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

 1. In the list of policies, select the check box next to **CloudWatchAgentServerPolicy**\.
 Use the search box to find the policy, if necessary\.

-1. If you will use SSM to install or configure the CloudWatch agent, select the check box next to **AmazonEC2RoleforSSM**\.
+1. To use SSM to install or configure the CloudWatch agent, select the check box next to **AmazonEC2RoleforSSM**\.
 Use the search box to find the policy, if necessary\.
-This policy is not necessary if you will start and configure the agent only through the command line\.
+This policy is not necessary if you start and configure the agent only through the command line\.

-1. Choose **Next: Review**
+1. Choose **Next: Review**\.

 1. Confirm that **CloudWatchAgentServerPolicy** and optionally **AmazonEC2RoleforSSM** appear next to **Policies**\.
 In **Role name**, type a name for the role, such as CloudWatchAgentServerRole\.
 Optionally give it a description, and choose **Create role**\.